In a bowl, put porcini with boiled water. Cover with a clean towel and leave for 20 minutes. Drain and reserve their juice.

 Finely chop porcini.

 Cook for 10 minutes, stirring and ‘breaking’ minced meat.
 Add cremini mushrooms, garlic, ¼ tsp salt and ¼ tsp pepper.
-Continue cooking for 15 minutes until most of liquid evaporates, stirring occasionally.
+Continue cooking for 15 minutes until most of the liquid evaporates, stirring occasionally.
 Add porcini and cook for 1 minute.
-Add tomato paste, cook for 2 minutes and then add mushroom juice and wine.
-Continue for 1 minute, scraping bottom and sides.
+Add Horio tomato paste, cook for 2 minutes and then add mushroom juice and wine.
+Continue for 1 minute, scraping the bottom and sides.

 Necessary cookies help make a website usable by enabling basic functions like page navigation and

 access to secure areas of the website.
 The website cannot function properly without these cookies.

 Preference cookies enable a website to remember information that changes the way the website

 behaves or looks, like your preferred language or the region that you are in.

 Statistic cookies help website owners to understand how visitors

 interact with websites by collecting and reporting information anonymously.

 Marketing cookies are used to track visitors across websites.
 The intention is to display ads